ipatix/agbplay/README.md

 Compiling:
 Since the code isn't really at a functional state yet I might commit uncompileable code.
 Therefore, if you attempt to compile don't be surprised if you get a bunch of errors.
 The code itself is written to be cross-platform compatible.
 That's why I've decided to go with Boost and portaudio.
+However, for now the main development is done on Linux.
+So as long as there is not a Visual Studio project available the best chances are probably to use Cygwin for compiling on Windows.

 I might eventually move from pure Makefiles to CMake, but for now there is other priorities.